2007 Canadian Grand Prix: Race

 Including the two disqualifications, ten drivers failed to finish the race, six of them because of accidents including Kubica.
 Four of them gearbox failures.
 Several cars were damaged during the race: Wurz's rear wing was damaged in the incident that took out Speed, while Davidson hit a groundhog on the racetrack.
 This meant that the safety car had to be deployed on four occasions.
 At the final restart on lap sixty, all of the remaining twelve cars were on the same lap creating some close racing and a lot of overtaking.
 Hamilton sustained his consistent pace throughout all of the incidents and pulled clear of Heidfeld in the closing stages, taking his first race win relatively comfortably.
 Barrichello dropped ten places on his final pit stop.
 Hamilton's championship lead was strengthened when Sato overtook the reigning world champion to move into sixth place around the outside of the final chicane, having switched to the harder tyres on his final stop.

 Austria's Alexander Wurz drove through the field in his Williams from 19th at the start to finish third by taking one pitstop, completing 40 laps on super soft tires.
-By finishing third, Wurz recorded his third career podium in the race that marked ten years since his debut race in F1.
-Nick Heidfeld finished in second place after trailing Hamilton for the majority of the race.
+By finishing third, Wurz recorded his third and final career podium in the race that marked ten years since his debut race in F1.
+His podium remains the last scored by an Austrian driver.
+This was the first podium finish for Williams since the 2005 European Grand Prix, with Nick Heidfeld in second place after trailing Hamilton for the majority of the race.
 The safety car deployments also allowed Heikki Kovalainen to move up to fourth after starting at the back of the grid.
 The race was the first time in the 2007 season where a driver from a team other than Ferrari or McLaren made the podium.

-Sato overtook the McLaren-Mercedes of world champion Fernando Alonso on lap 67, just after overtaking Ralf Schumacher and having overtaken Ferrari's Kimi Räikkönen earlier in the race.
+Sato overtook the McLaren-Mercedes of world champion Fernando Alonso around the outside at the final corner on lap 68, just after overtaking Ralf Schumacher and having overtaken Ferrari's Kimi Räikkönen earlier in the race.
 He finished sixth after having a race that had seen him move from the middle of the grid; to the back of the pack and to a high of fifth before a pit-stop error caused him to move back to eleventh; were moved up 5 places in the last 15 laps.
-Sato was voted "Driver of the Day" on the ITV website over Hamilton's first win.

 This was the last time that Super Aguri scored Formula One points, and its biggest single points haul.
 The team's only other point came at the 2007 Spanish Grand Prix.